LEARNAcademy/syllabus/react_in_rails/react_routing_in_rails.md

 export default App
 ```

+## Troubleshooting
+Now that we are working in a new stack, the way we find error messages is going to look a little bit different.
+We are used to getting a browser display when something goes wrong.
+With this particular stack, we need to look for errors in the console and in the terminal.
+Any syntax errors or incorrect code anywhere in the React components will prevent `App.js` from compiling.
+So a mistake is likely to lead to a blank page.
+If this happens, try one of the following options:

+- Stop the server and start it again.
+- Did all the setup commands run properly?
+The commands can be rerun if something isn't working.
+- Seeing a blank page?
+Look at the terminal for errors.
+- Did you follow all the Rails naming conventions?
+- Did something unexpected happen?
+Don't be afraid to start over.
+If you are going to start over make sure to delete the current project completely including **dropping your database** ($ rails db:drop).

 ## Challenge: Single Page Application
 Follow these instructions to create your own React in Rails application with Reactstrap and React-router.